Introduction

 With January’s APIs, developers can:

-- 🔍 Search: Access millions of curated food items by name, barcode, or via natural language (e.g., “milkshake with banana”).
+- 🔍 Search millions of food items by name, barcode, or natural language (e.g., “milkshake with banana”).

-- 📸 Scan: Use January’s market-leading vision model to analyze food photos for nutrient detection—with industry-best accuracy.
+- 📸 Scan foods using our market-leading AI vision model for nutrient detection, with industry-best accuracy.

-- 🍽️ Restaurant Search: Discover meals from local and chain restaurants based on name and location.
+- 🍽️ Find menu items from local and national restaurants by name and location.

 Authentication